Member FAQs

 How does/did the CBA negotiation process work?

 Our Bargaining Committee (BC) (formed with roughly representative proportion of members from each college/campus) develops 'proposals' about each issue, using proposed and/or approved portions of CBAs from other academic and graduate student unions as references and to develop the 'legalese' for the proposal.
-The BC then meets with the Universities' BC and both teams share their proposals on the issues.
+Our BC then meets with the Universities' BC and both teams share their proposals on the issues.
 Each team then 'caucuses' separately to discuss the others' proposal and make adjustments to their own proposal or language that they find reasonable or acceptable.
 Then repeat!
 After a few rounds of this, hopefully both BCs agree on the proposal and put it into the "Tentative Agreement" or "TA" category.
 Once TA has been reached for all issues, the proposed CBA is sent out to all AGWA-UAW members for approval by majority vote!

 Who can vote on union issues/a CBA?